mhollink/angular-hands-on/exercises/03-forms.md

 ## Template

 Since Material is already imported in the app module we can use the `mat` components that it comes with.
-Let's create a card component that hold the login form.
+Let's create a card component in the `login-page.component.html` which will the login form.

 ```html
 <mat-card>